Learning from data: An empirics-first approach to relevant knowledge generation

 Abstract

-A “theory-first” paradigm tends to be the dominant approach in much academic marketing research.
+A theory-first paradigm tends to be the dominant approach in much academic marketing research.
 In this approach, a theory is borrowed, refined, or developed and then tested empirically.
-In this challenging-the-boundaries article, we make a case for an “empirics-first” approach.
-Empirics-first refers to research that (i) is grounded in (originates from) a real-world marketing phenomenon, problem, or observation, (ii) involves obtaining and analyzing data, and (iii) produces valid marketing-relevant insights without necessarily developing or testing theory.
+In this challenging-the-boundaries article, the authors make a case for an empirics-first approach.
+"Empirics-first" refers to research that (1) is grounded in (originates from) a real-world marketing phenomenon, problem, or observation, (2) involves obtaining and analyzing data, and (3) produces valid marketing-relevant insights without necessarily developing or testing theory.
 The empirics-first approach is not antagonistic to theory but rather can serve as a stepping-stone to theory.
-The approach lends itself well to today’s data-rich environment, which can surface novel research questions untethered to theory.
-The present paper describes the underlying principles of an empirics-first approach, which consists of exploring a domain purposefully without preconceptions.
-Using a rich set of published examples, the present paper offers guidance on how to implement empirics-first research and how it can lead to valuable knowledge development.
-Advice is also offered to authors on how to report EF research and to reviewers and to editorial teams on how to evaluate it.
-Our ultimate objective is to pave a way for empirics-first to enter the mainstream of academic marketing research.
+The approach lends itself well to today's data-rich environment, which can reveal novel research questions untethered to theory.
+The present article describes the underlying principles of an empirics-first approach, which consists of exploring a domain purposefully without preconceptions.
+Using a rich set of published examples, the authors offer guidance on how to implement empirics-first research and how it can lead to valuable knowledge development.
+Advice is also offered to scholars on how to report empirics-first research and to reviewers and to editorial teams on how to evaluate it.
+The ultimate objective is to pave a way for the empirics-first approach to enter the mainstream of academic marketing research.

 Original languageEnglish